Configure your database

 in your values file.

-kubectl create secret generic redis-config-secret-name \ --from-literal=REDIS_PASSWORD=my_redis_password
+kubectl create secret generic gitguardian-redis-secret \

 If you intend to enable TLS for your Redis, the secret containing the password should also contain the TLS information.